 If neither of the above applies to you, check with the agency specified in your Restitution Order.

 If you have bonded out of jail or have been released by a Judge, you will be notified by mail of upcoming court dates.
-All notices will be sent to the address that you provided when you were arrested.
+The Clerk of Courts Case Maintenance System is a party based system.
+All notices will be sent to the latest updated address on record.
 If your address changes, it is your responsibility to notify this office, in person or in writing, of your new address to: Clerk of Courts Felony Division, 201 S.E.
 6th Street, Room 160, Ft.
 Lauderdale, FL 33301

 It is the defendant's responsibility to keep this office informed of his or her correct current address.
 If your mailing address changes, you must submit your new address in person or by mail to: Clerk of Courts Felony Division, 201 S.E.
 6th Street, Room 160, Ft.
 Lauderdale, FL 33301.
 Doing so will assure that you receive notice of your court dates.
 A Change of Address form is available online by returning to the Clerk of the Courts Home Page, clicking on the Clerk Forms button, and paging down to FELONY.